 Top 10 stocks searched in January

-Every month, we use clickstream data from our 100-million consumer panel to rank interest in publicly traded shares on U.S. markets by analyzing the individual stocks searched on Yahoo Finance and MoM changes in search activity.
+Every month, we use online behavioral data from our 100-million consumer panel to rank interest in publicly traded shares on U.S. markets by analyzing the individual stocks searched on Yahoo Finance and MoM changes in search activity.
 This month, we found further evidence that quarterly earnings, both positive and negative, drive public interest in companies, that then drive consumer searches for company shares.

 In January, seven of the ten most popular stocks searched belonged to companies with quarterly earnings reported that month, with only Amazon, Facebook and Tesla as the exceptions.
 Four of the companies beat analysts’ expectations, two under performed, and one performed in line with expectations.